Salivary Gland Cancer UK

 @sgcanceruk

-about 5 days ago Looking Back On ESMO Rare Cancers 2025 💙 What a fantastic and productive conference #ESMORareCancers25 was earlier this year!
+about 2 months ago Looking Back On ESMO Rare Cancers 2025 💙 What a fantastic and productive conference #ESMORareCancers25 was earlier this year!
 Dr Metcalf delivered an excellent mini oral presentation on behalf of our UK Salivary Gland Cancer Research Working Group (UKSGCRWG), titled: “Advancing Salivary Gland Cancer Research: A Multidisciplinary Approach to Addressing the Unmet Clinical Need.”
 We were also proud to present a second piece of work by another UKSGCRWG member: “Clinical Trials for Patients with Salivary Gland Cancers: A Systematic Review of Worldwide Registers and an Evaluation of Current Challenges.”
 It was a privilege to connect with colleagues across Europe and the US, and to share our vision for collaborative, multidisciplinary progress in salivary gland cancer research.
 Events like ESMO Rare provide an invaluable platform for sharing knowledge, exploring new therapies, and driving forward meaningful change in rare cancer care.
 We’re already looking forward to what 2026 brings. #SGCUK #SalivaryGlandCancer #RareCancers #CancerResearch #Oncology #UKSGCRWG #ESMO #ESMORareCancers25 #CollaborativeScience #ClinicalTrials #HeadAndNeckCancer #ResearchMatters @SGCancerUK

 It's National Patient Data Day on June 24th, recognising the power of patient data to drive real change in healthcare.